bhushanvp/Stock-Market-Data-Streaming/README.md

 1. Server streams real-time stock market data.
 2. Producer fetches and publishes data to Kafka.
 3. Consumer subscribes, processes, and stores data in MongoDB.
+4. Tableau connects to MongoDB in real-time to visualize the data.

 <hr>